Maschga/QuaderGame/README.md

 #
 ## Big thank

-to the contributor of the [Simple DirectMedia Layer [SDL]](https://www.libsdl.org/)-library, without them this project would exist.
+to the contributor of the [Simple DirectMedia Layer [SDL]](https://www.libsdl.org/)-library, without them this project would not exist.

 #